 - Refraining from conduct that violates other university rules or regulations.

-Library resources, including computers and related equipment, are intended primarily to support the research and learning needs of the Ball State University community and others requiring access to the University Libraries’ resources.
-Library staff reserve the right to impose time limits on computer use and give preference to BSU students, faculty, and staff.
+Library resources, including computers and related equipment, are intended primarily to support the research and learning needs of the Ball State University community and others requiring access to the University Libraries’ resources, including federal depository library material.
+Library staff reserve the right to impose time limits on computer use and give preference to research-related work conducted by Ball State students, faculty, staff, and community members.

 Clothing tops, bottoms and footwear are expected of all visitors and must remain on throughout a visit.